-You can only get here by boat, unless you are staying at the King's Residence Hotel, which is just above the beach.
-Most people arrive on one of the boat trips from from Palinuro.
+You can only reach the beach by boat and most people arrive on one of the boat trips from Palinuro.

 A cheaper and more fun way of getting to the beach is to take a pedallo from Marinella Beach or swim it if you are a fairly strong swimmer.

 Except in July and August, there is seldom anywhere to buy a snack or drink so bring your own and please don't leave anything behind.

 May, June or September is best.
 Being small, all these beaches get crowded in July and August.

 The water is warmest in late summer, with the first hardy swimmers to be seen from early May.
 Even in October it can be warm enough to enjoy a swim.